-Author Notes: One of the things I like best about this sugar cookie is that it’s not tooth-achingly sweet.
+I created this sugar cookie recipe for a Food52 recipe contest in 2010.
+(Spoiler alert: It won!)
+One of the things I like best about this sugar cookie is that it’s not tooth-achingly sweet.
 It’s got a nice proportion of crunch-to-chew.
 And it’s so sparkly from the turbinado sugar!
-The inspiration behind this cookie came from the New York Times’ chocolate chip cookie recipe, printed March 1, 2000, one of the best chewy cookies I’ve ever tasted.
+The inspiration behind this cookie came from The New York Times’ chocolate chip cookie recipe, printed on March 1, 2000, one of the best chewy cookies I’ve ever tasted.

-- Preheat oven to 375 degrees F. Line 2 large sheet pans with parchment paper.
+- Preheat oven to 375°F. Line two large sheet pans with parchment paper.

 - Cream butter and sugars for 1 minute.
 Scrape sides of bowl.
 Continue beating for another minute.
 Scrape bowl again.

 - Add vanilla.
 Beat for 1 minute.
 Scrape sides of bowl.

 - Add egg.
 Beat for 1 minute.
 Scrape sides of bowl.